auth0/auth0-PHP/EXAMPLES.md

 );
 ```

-When you establish a session with `loginWithCustomTokenExchange()`, the `act` claim is read from the returned ID token and surfaced on the session user, so you can read it back later via `getUser()`.
+When you establish a session with `loginWithCustomTokenExchange()`, the session user is populated from all claims on the returned ID token, so the `act` claim is available through `getUser()` alongside the rest.

 ```PHP
 $auth0->loginWithCustomTokenExchange(